Stephen Bowen (astronaut)

 Stephen Gerard "Steve" Bowen (born February 13, 1964) is a United States Navy submariner and a NASA astronaut; he was the second submariner to travel into space.
-Bowen has been on four spaceflights, three of them were Space Shuttle missions to the International Space Station.
+Bowen has been on four spaceflights, the first three of which were Space Shuttle missions to the International Space Station.
 His first mission, STS-126, took place in November 2008, and his second was STS-132 in May 2010.
-His third was STS-133 in February 2011. and his fourth is SpaceX Crew-6 In March 2023.
+His third was STS-133 in February 2011, and his fourth was SpaceX Crew-6 in March 2023.

 In March 2011, Bowen completed his third spaceflight as a mission specialist on STS-133, which was Space Shuttle Discovery's final planned flight.
 Having flown on both STS-132 and STS-133, he became the first and only astronaut to fly on consecutive shuttle missions.
 Originally Tim Kopra was scheduled to fly on STS-133, but had a bicycle injury shortly before the mission, and so he was replaced by Bowen.
-On December 16, 2021, NASA assigned Bowen as commander of SpaceX Crew-6 mission to the ISS, launched on March 2023.
+On December 16, 2021, NASA assigned Bowen as commander of SpaceX Crew-6 mission to the ISS, launched in March 2023.

 Personal life and early education

 Bowen resides in Friendswood, Texas.
 He is married to Deborah Alden; they have three children.
-He graduated from Cohasset High School, Cohasset, Massachusetts in 1982, received a B.S. in Electrical Engineering from the United States Naval Academy in 1986 and received an M.S. in Ocean Engineering from the Massachusetts Institute of Technology in 1993.
+He graduated from Cohasset High School, Cohasset, Massachusetts in 1982, received a Bachelor of Science degree in electrical engineering from the United States Naval Academy in 1986 and received a Master of Science degree in ocean engineering from the Massachusetts Institute of Technology in 1993.
 He is a member of Tau Beta Pi, Phi Kappa Phi and Sigma Pi Sigma.

 In his spare time, Stephen Bowen has also had connections with the organisation ISSET, through him being the resident astronaut during a few of their Mission Discovery programs.
 Here he shares his experiences with students as well as try to teach them new skills and influence them to maybe follow a career in the sciences.